verbit-ai/verbit-streaming-python-sdk/README.md

 You can use it as-is (see installation instructions below), or use it as an example for implementing your own custom client.

-It is a client SDK for streaming media to, and getting responses from Verbit's Speech Recognition services, via a standard WebSocket connection.
+The packages includes a Python client for streaming media and getting responses from Verbit's Speech Recognition services via WebSocket connection.

 You can use it as-is (see installation instructions below), or use it as a Python implementation example, and implement the client yourself.